-To attend the Half-Time Show, simply purchase either a Super Fan Admission, or an MVP Admission, or a Championship Admission below, and we will send you a Zoom invite for “Author’s Got Talent” three days prior to the event.
+To attend the Half-Time Show, simply purchase one of the event options below, and we will send you a Zoom invite for the applicable author panel and “Author’s Got Talent” half-time show three days prior to the event.

 We know “Authors Got Talent.”
 We see it everyday on the pages of their books.
 But did you know that these incredibly talented writers also have “hidden” talents that you may not necessarily know about?
 Did you know that one of our featured authors used to be a competitive ballroom dancer?
 Did you know that a few of them are incredible singers?
 Since this wouldn’t be a “Super Book” Adventure without a half-time show, we have recruited a handful of authors to briefly perform for their adoring fans.
 You won’t want to miss this fun opportunity to get to know some of your favorite authors in an entirely different light!

 To attend the Team ABTB Europe West, simply purchase one or more of the featured authors’ books below and we will send you a Zoom invite for this panel three days prior to the event.

 Pam Jenoff is the author of numerous books, including The Kommandant’s Girl, which was an international bestseller and nominated for a Quill award.
 She attended George Washington University and Cambridge University in England, after which she accepted an appointment as Special Assistant to the Secretary of the Army, allowing her to help the families of Pan Am Flight 103 victims.